Privacy & security Te tūmataitinga me te haumarutanga

 Find out what happens to your personal information when you enrol online, complete a submission form, or email us.

-If you have a RealMe® login, you can use it to fill out an enrolment form online.
+If you have a New Zealand driver licence, New Zealand passport or RealMe verified identity, you can fully enrol or update your details online.
 You’ll then need to sign a printed copy and send it back to us.

 Learn more about the personal information you give us when you enrol or update